strues/boldr/README.md

 ## Getting Started

 **Development Disclaimer:** At the moment, Boldr is in active development.
-Meaning there might be the occasional breaking changes, and architectural adjustments.
+Meaning there might be the occasional breaking change or architectural adjustments.

-That said, I'm confident the majority of large breaking changes is behind us.

 **Step 1**
 First get the files to your machine.